Big-Data-Analytics-Lab-USF/Covid-Vaccines/README.md

 **Data**

-The `Data` folder only contains a list of Twitter User IDs.
+The `Data` folder contains a list of Twitter User IDs and Twitter ID strings.

 **Scripts**